nodejs/wiki-archive/Installation.md

 Node should install out of the box on Linux, Macintosh, and Solaris.

 With some effort you should be able to get it running on other Unix platforms and Windows (either via Cygwin or MinGW).
+Native Windows Support is Work-in-Progress & you can download first release:  [Windows Build(Node v0.5.1):](http://nodejs.org/dist/v0.5.1/node.exe).
+Its non-stable & things are expected to break.
+NPM support might be added in future.
+If you find any bugs, please report them to issue tracker

 ## Step 2 - Prerequisites